symprofold/Domain_Separator/README.md

 ## Notes
-Domain_Separator can also process multiple input PDB files per run, it iterates through all PDB files in the folder `input/`.
+*   Domain_Separator can also process multiple input PDB files per run, it iterates through all PDB files in the folder `input/`.
+*   The input PDB file(s) can contain more than one protein chain, in these cases only the first chain is analyzed.

 ## References